buffeinstein/PageRank-Explanation-And-Implementation/README.md

 Let's pass in the `v` personalization later - for now, all of the $n$ entries of this vector are going to be $\frac{1}{n}$.
-We're going to use matrix multiplication instead of matrix/vector multiplication, so we're going to use the `torch.unsqueeze` to add the dimension needed for matrix multiplication.
+We're going to use matrix multiplication instead of matrix/vector multiplication, so we're going to use `torch.unsqueeze`  to add the dimension needed for matrix multiplication.

 ```
             # create variables if none given